The Real New Testament Church

 Vertical Divider

-After the Postdiluvian Age had served its intended purpose, God proceeded to introduce the next part of His eternal plan to vindicate His nature and repopulate His kingdom through the redemption of fallen human beings.
+After the Postdiluvian Age had served its intended purpose, God proceeded to introduce the next stage of His eternal plan.
+Through it He continued to vindicate His nature and repopulate His kingdom through the redemption of fallen human beings.
 Therefore, He initiated the Israelite Age.
 It endured from 2166BC to 586BC.

 Patriarchs